The Owl Cafe & Bar – San Antonio, New Mexico

 In his celebration of America’s favorite dish, filmmaker George Motz traversed the fruited plain in search of some of the country’s most unique burgers for his 54-minute film Hamburger America which made it to the airwaves in 2004.
 In 2008, he followed up his award-winning documentary with a state-by-state tome listing what he considers the best burgers throughout the fruited plain.
 Motz loved The Owl calling it “a friendly place, a family saloon with an excellent burger on the menu.”

 The menu isn’t limited to burgers.
-Savvy diners will order the hamburger steak dinner, a bounteous platter that will fill you up for about ten dollars.
+Savvy diners will order the hamburger steak dinner, a bounteous platter that will fill you up for just over ten dollars.
 This platter includes a juicy hamburger patty (no charring anywhere), a small mountain of hand-cut French fries, a salad with your choice of dressing (including a pretty good blue cheese dressing), Texas toast and bowls of green chile and beans.
 Make sure you get the grilled onions atop that hamburger steak.
 It’s an unbeatable combination.

 The other “must have” in addition to an outstanding green chile cheeseburger is a bowl or side of beans with green chile.
 The aroma of steaming green chile wafts through the dining room as your waitress approaches and you’re the envy of any diner who may not have ordered this favorite of New Mexican comfort foods.
 The beans are frijoles, whole pinto beans, not refried or black beans you’ll find elsewhere.
 Ironically, as proud of New Mexicans are to claim green chile as our official state vegetable, we’re often hesitant to admit frijoles share official state honors with green chile.
 The frijoles at the Owl Cafe will remind you why real New Mexicans love and are proud of their precious pintos.